A User Guide for the RPNCalc Calculator

 Constants

-These commands simply take a defined constant and add that number to the top of the stack (line1).
+).
 There are currently not that many constants defined, but if there is a desire to add additional ones please me know.
 It's quick and easy.

-To use a constant, simply run the command and the value of the requested constant will be added to the top of the stack (line1)
+To use a constant, simply run the command and the value of the requested constant will be added

-Archimedes' constant, or PI, is the name given to the ratio of the circumference of a circle to the diameter.
+pi | PI - ARCHIMEDES' CONSTANT Archimedes' constant, or PI, is the name given to the ratio of the circumference of a circle to the diameter.
 PI inserts the value of PI onto the stack.
-In RPNCalc, Pi is calculated to 50 decimal places 3.14159265358979323846264338327950288419716939937510
+In RPNCalc, Pi is calculated to 50 decimal places 3.14159265358979323846264338327950288419716939937510 |

-If the stack is empty, phi will simply insert the PHI, also known as the Golden Ratio, onto the top of the stack (line1).
-In RPNCalc, Phi is defined as 1.618033989
+phi | PHI - THE GOLDEN RATIO If the stack is empty, phi will simply insert the PHI, also known as the Golden Ratio, onto the top of the stack (line1 ).
+In RPNCalc, Phi is defined as 1.618033989 However, if there is an item on the stack, it will also display the possible long and short section values |

-Euler's number is also known as the exponential growth constant.
+eulersnum eulersnumber | EULER'S NUMBER Euler's number is also known as the exponential growth constant.
 It is the base for natural logarithms and is found in many areas of mathematics.
-The command euler inserts Euler's number (e) onto the stack. e is calculated to 50 deciaml places 2.71828182845904523536028747135266249775724709369995
+The command euler inserts Euler's number (e) onto the stack. e is calculated to 50 deciaml places 2.71828182845904523536028747135266249775724709369995 |

-Euler's constant (sometimes called the Euler–Mascheroni constant) is a mathematical constant, usually denoted by the lowercase Greek letter gamma (γ), defined as the limiting difference between the harmonic series and the natural logarithm.
-Euler's Constant is represented in RPNCalc to 36 decimal places 0.57721566490153286060651209008240243
+eulersconst eulersconstant | EULER'S CONSTANT Euler's constant (sometimes called the Euler–Mascheroni constant) is a mathematical constant, usually denoted by the lowercase Greek letter gamma (γ), defined as the limiting difference between the harmonic series and the natural logarithm.
+Euler's Constant is represented in RPNCalc to 36 decimal places 0.57721566490153286060651209008240243 |

-Inserts the speed of light, in meters per second, onto the stack.
-RPNCalc uses 299,792,458 m/s as the speed of light
+sol | SPEED OF LIGHT Inserts the speed of light, in meters per second, onto the stack.
+RPNCalc uses 299,792,458 m/s as the speed of light |

 User Defined Functions